Bo Duke: The General Lee

+Car racing

 After Bo graduated high school in-and-around 1976 he became a stock car driver (though he joined the NASCAR Circuit for most of season 5 with his cousin Luke), and he was typically the one known for taking the General on most of its legendary jumps.
 Because its doors were welded shut, Bo and Luke always had to climb in and out of the car through the windows.
 Actors John Schneider and Tom Wopat have admitted that, on occasions that the roles were reversed and Luke drove, they found it much more difficult to climb in and out of the opposite window to which they were accustomed.

 Bo later left Hazzard County, along with his cousin Luke, to join the NASCAR circuit (coinciding with Schneider's and Wopat's decision to walk out of the show during the fifth season over a dispute over royalties owed to them), although how they managed to do this with the probation conditions in place was never revealed; Bo's cousin Coy (Byron Cherry), who was very similar in both appearance and nature to Bo, replaced Bo until he returned to the series a few months later (Yet another cousin, Vance, replaced Luke during the same time frame).

+Fictional biography in films

 According to the 1997 film The Dukes of Hazzard: Reunion!, Bo left Hazzard again to pursue a successful NASCAR career, this time without Luke.
 Shortly before his return to Hazzard, he crashed his car, and is still in Hazzard in the 2000 film The Dukes of Hazzard: Hazzard in Hollywood.
 Although he was a lifelong bachelor, in the 2000 film, he met a Mexican-American woman named Gabrielle (nicknamed Gabby) in Los Angeles and convinced her to go to Hazzard to be with him.